4.8

 The King’s State Apartments at the Palace of Versailles were built to host the official ceremonies for the French King.

-Anyone who wanted to catch a glimpse of the King could do so as the Royals passed through to reach the chapel.
+Anyone who wanted to catch a glimpse of the King as the Royals would pass through here on their way to the chapel.

-There were multiple gatherings every week during the period of Louis XIV’s reign at these Italian interior state apartments.
+There were multiple gatherings every week during Louis XIV’s reign at these Italian interior state apartments.

 The Hercules Room